Rust Closures Under the Hood: Comparing impl Fn and Box<dyn Fn>

 Assembly code for make_quadratic

 The generated assembly for the function make_quadratic is shown below.
-This example demonstrates how the function is preparing the closure environment that captures the variables a, b, and c.
+This example demonstrates how the function prepares the closure environment that captures the variables a, b, and c.
 The memory layout of the closure environment is shown in the diagram below (the byte offsets are shown on the left).
-The closure environment is stored on the stack and is returned in the rax register.
+The closure environment is stored on the stack and returned in the rax register.
 Note that only the environment needs to be returned.

 Impl fn